Mayin/plantstation/docs/readme.md

   }
 ```

 This request is made once a minute to coincide with the current sensor reading interval.
+This reading interval was picked randomly  and all the details are in the arduino code in the repo.

 ### Logstash
 The endpoint is a <a href="https://www.elastic.co/products/logstash" target="_blank">Logstash Server</a> hosted on a local computer.
 Using Logstash, gathering this information and sending it anywhere we want is very simple.
 Along the way, I also fetch local weather data to enrich this data.

-Logstash processing pipelines are separated into intputs, filters and outputs.
+Logstash processing pipelines are separated into **intputs**, **filters** and **outputs**.

+#### Logstash Input
 1. Both the sensor data request from Arduino and the weather information request (from Wunderground) are defined in the input section of the Logstash configuration file.

-#### Logstash Input
 <img alt="Logstash Input" src="https://raw.githubusercontent.com/mariotalavera/plantstation/master/docs/images/input.PNG" width="70%">

 ```javascript